gavinhoward/bc/manuals/build.md

 make help
 ```

-See [Build Environment Variables](#build-environment-variables) for a more
-detailed description of all accepted environment variables and
+See [Build Environment Variables][4] for a more detailed description of all
-[Build Options](#build-options) for more detail about all accepted build
+accepted environment variables and [Build Options][5] for more detail about all
-options.
+accepted build options.

 <a name="cross-compiling"/>